tamilind2/Test/general.md

 The vulnerabilities identified in the Azure Key Vault, including the ability to modify key expiration dates and the lack of enforced key expiration and rotation policies, significantly increase the risk of key misuse and data exposure.
 Implementing the recommended controls will mitigate these risks and enhance the security of key management practices within the Azure environment.

-The pen testing activity was conducted in our azure devops platform .
-Ado agents were hosted in Eks .
-There were some finding with respect aws environment and mfa .
-I need to say that those issues with respect to aws cloud were earlier identified in other pen testing activity and known one .
-Pen testing scenarios should cover only ado platform finding .
-Issue identified with respect to aws platform not only exist for ado and also for other service using aws .
-Please write a good email to convey this message this senior management team expand_more